Afif13/CSS-Tip/content/about/index.md

 * [CSS Arts](https://css-only.art/)
 * [CSS Games](https://css-games.com/)

-If you like this website [You can support me](https://support.temani-afif.com/) (I know you will do before leaving this page because you are great person!)
+If you like this website [You can support me](https://support.temani-afif.com/) (I know you will do before leaving this page because you are a great person!)

 Find me on: